saisrikiran/vagrant-ansible-example/README.md

 Use the attached Vagrantfile here.
 The Vagrantfile contains the Ansible playbook which will install Devstack and also a Http-server within Devstack VM.

+Running the Ansible playbook will do the needful using the following command:
+$ vagrant up

+The Playbook and Vagrantfile must be in the same folder location